Diane Arbus

-Personal life
+Early life and education

 Arbus was born Diane Nemerov to David Nemerov and Gertrude Russek Nemerov, Jewish immigrants from Soviet Russia and Poland, who lived in New York City.
-They owned Russeks, a Fifth Avenue women's wear department store, co-founded by Arbus' grandfather Frank Russek, a Polish-Jewish immigrant to the United States.
+They owned Russeks, a Fifth Avenue women's wear department store, co-founded by Arbus's grandfather Frank Russek, a Polish-Jewish immigrant to the United States.
 David rose to become chairman of the store.
 Because of her family's wealth, Arbus was insulated from the effects of the Great Depression while growing up in the 1930s.
 Her father became a painter after retiring from Russeks.
 Her younger sister became a sculptor and designer, and her older brother, the poet Howard Nemerov, taught English at Washington University in St. Louis and was appointed United States Poet Laureate.
 Howard's son is the Americanist art historian Alexander Nemerov.

 Arbus's parents were not deeply involved in raising their children, who were overseen by maids and governesses.
 Her mother had a busy social life and underwent a period of clinical depression for approximately a year, then recovered, and her father was busy with work.
 Diane separated herself from her family and her lavish childhood.